 1.1.
 When you visit the Museum in person

-1.1.2.
-Purchasing tickets – when you purchase tickets in person at the Museum, we may collect your personal information (including payment method) for the purposes of processing your purchase, contacting you if there are any issues with your purchase or the event and for demographic analysis (on an anonymous basis).
+1.1.1.
+Purchasing tickets or goods– when you purchase tickets in person at the AM or buy goods in our AM Shop, we may collect your personal information (including payment method) for the purposes of processing your purchase, contacting you if there are any issues with your purchase or the event and for demographic analysis (on an anonymous basis).
 We may also ask for your email address in order to send you a post-visit survey to help us improve our products and services.

-1.1.4.
-Conducting research – when you attend the Australian Museum for research purposes, such as using the AM Library, you will be required to sign-in on arrival and provide your name and contact details to the AM for the purposes of ensuring the safety and security of all personnel and AM property in accordance with AM’s security policies.
+1.1.3.
+Conducting research – when you attend the AM for research purposes, such as using the AM Library, you will be required to sign-in on arrival and provide your name and contact details to the AM for the purposes of ensuring the safety and security of all personnel and AM property in accordance with AM’s security policies.

 1.2.
 When you call the AM telephone numbers

 We may collect your personal information when you call us to enquire about any aspect of the AM, including the AM Members Program, accessibility information or other general enquiries.
 This information assists us in providing more tailored communications and programs that meet your needs.